Numerlor/Auto_Neutron/README.md

 Further interactions like editing the system entries, starting a new route, changing [settings](#settings), or saving the current route and its position are available in the right-click context menu of the main window.

 In case you want to plot with Spansh, but the source or target systems are not found, you can use the [nearest window](#nearest-window) to find the nearest known system around given coordinates.

+To use the AHK feature, you will first need to configure the AHK executable path in the settings and disable the copy mode in the Behaviour settings

 ## Settings
 ### Appearance